 Everything about Baklava

-While we were dining at this prominent Italian Restaurant across from Rome’s Colloseum, we had a little chat with the waiter, who happened to be Romanian.
+While we were dining at this tourist filled restaurant across from Rome’s Colosseum, we had a little chat with the waiter, who happened to be Romanian.

 “Do you know what my favorite dessert is?” he asked me.

 As he had just brought us plates full of delicious Tiramisu; I looked at him and confidently asked “Tiramisu?“.
 He said “No” and surprised me and my friends with his answer.